Kentakoong/mtnlog/README.md

 ## Usage

-To use mtnlog, you have two features: `JSONLogger` and `PerformanceLogger`.
+To use mtnlog, you have two features: `JSONLogger` and `PerformanceLogger` and `PerformancePlotter`.

 ### JSONLogger